RobertClassen/NumericMath/README.md

 ### Compatibility

-Should work with Unity 2018.3+, except when using Scripting Runtime Version ".NET 3.5 Equivalent (Deprecated)".
+Should work with Unity 2018.3 or newer.

 ### Installation via Git URL (recommended)
 See [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html) for how to install packages via Git URL by using the Unity Package Manager.